 'The circumstances involving his death are in sooth mysterious, but the doctor who tended to him diagnosed insanity as the cause of his death.
-Sadly, madness has been the cause of death to many of our male members of the family', she responded.
+Sadly, madness has been the cause of death to many of our male members of the family'.

-'It does seem to be a logical conclusion, but the fact that they died at forty, is a bit strange my lady', I said.
+'It does seem to be a logical conclusion, but the fact that they died at forty, is a bit strange my lady'.

 'Because, you are a stranger Mr. Belanger, and here in these parts of the country, superstition is common and spreads rampantly.
 In particular, with the peevish and blithering curmudgeons', she explained.

 We abated the parley, and she headed upstairs to her room.

 Meanwhile, I stayed downstairs in one of the private apartments near my chambre.

 I perceived that a stranger was observing me from behind, whilst I was standing in front of a portrait of Sir Geoffrey Ainsworth.

 At first, the presence was barely noticeable, but as I stared at the portrait, I saw a pallid guise that was similar in the state of severity to Sir Ainsworth.

 Was this a mere coincidence, or was the affliction mentioned contributive to his pallor revealed?

 Then, I heard the eerie sound of heavy breathing and grating of nails, coming directly from the corridor.